 Coping with Surgery Anxiety

 The most common treatment that is usually recommended for breast cancer is mastectomy or removal of the cancer-infected breast.
 This surgery itself has a lot of emotional ramifications.
 Stress is high in patients who have undergone breast cancer surgery.
 This stress occurs due to several factors like uncertainty about the future, chances of becoming completely cured, the disease’s unpredictability, disabilities and financial issues.
-Therefore, there is a dire need for surgery stress management.
-Dealing with post-surgery stress is as important as managing stress during breast cancer surgery.

 Identifying Stressors